ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Managing Remote Teams

 There are a sufficient number of successful 100 percent remote software engineering teams that it is incontrovertible that remote organizations can work.
-That s not to say all remote teams are successful, or that it's necessarily easy to build an entirely remote culture.
+That's not to say all remote teams are successful, or that it's necessarily easy to build an entirely remote culture.
 I've spent nearly a decade managing remote teams.
 Below are some recommendations that should apply to most remote management scenarios.

 #### Documentation